eeyorebot/eeyore/README.md

 projects have issue trackers that feel out of control.
 Consider these other quotes, and how you feel when doing issue triage:

-> It’s all for naught.
+> Eeyore: It’s all for naught.

-> Winnie the Pooh: "How long will that take?"
+> Winnie the Pooh: How long will that take?
-> Eeyore: "Days.
+> Eeyore: Days.
 Weeks.
 Months.
-Who knows?"
+Who knows?

-> Wish I could say yes, but I can’t.
+> Eeyore: Wish I could say yes, but I can’t.

-> I'm telling you.
-People come and go in this forest, and they say.
-'It's only Eeyore, so it doesn't count.'
+> Eeyore: I'm telling you.
+People come and go in this forest, and they say,
+> 'It's only Eeyore, so it doesn't count.'

 > "It's snowing still," said Eeyore gloomily.
 > "So it is."
 > "And freezing."
 > "Is it?"
 > "Yes," said Eeyore.
-"However," he said, brightening up a little, "we haven't had an earthquake lately."
+"However," he said, brightening up a little, "we
+> haven't had an earthquake lately."

 > "Good morning, Eeyore," said Pooh.
 > "Good morning, Pooh Bear," said Eeyore gloomily.
-"If it is a good morning, which I doubt," said he.
+"If it is a good
+> morning, which I doubt," said he.

 > Roo: Don't you ever get sick of your house falling down all the time, Eeyore?
 > Eeyore: Nope.
 Suppose it's just what houses do.
 > Lumpy: But houses are supposed to stay standing up.
 > Eeyore: Guess mine forgot.

 So why do issue trackers make us feel this way?